Furkhtmensch/CustomCImplementations/README.md

 That's it!
 Have a nice day :)

 input() and binput() both read and store all text into dynamically allocated memory arrays and statically allocated memory arrays, respectively.

 This means that input() returns the pointer to a dynamic array with the exact same size as the input it received (you can remove this feature as it may have somewhat of a performance impact for larger inputs).

 This also means that you must save the pointer and free() it after you're done using it.
-A more through explanation is in the nprint.h file.
+A more through explanation is in the CIOTools.h file.

 For the binput() you must create the static array yourself and give it as the first function argument, as well as the it's size as the second argument.
 That's it, I guess.